Hello.

 But something pulled me to Finance—maybe it was London, where the financial services industry breathes its influence into every last corner of every little street.
 So I first joined a venture capital firm, where I did Press, and worked with financial journalists.
 Then, I moved to California, where currently I’m a corporate writer at Wells Fargo, the bank that began as a stagecoach hauling gold in the Old West.

 I’m always scribbling at some book review, essay, literary concept art or experimental hybrid work.
-I collect and curate the best stranger-than-fiction nonfiction in my newsletter, The Glossy Ruin Quarterly
+I collect and curate the best stranger-than-fiction nonfiction in my (very occasional) newsletter, The Glossy Ruin Quarterly.

 Glossy Ruin Quarterly